 - Very expensive

-The 6.5 Grendel is an excellent precision shooting round for the AR-15, but it’s really only as good as the barrel you’re shooting it out of is.
-The best 6.5 Grendel barrels will be fluted, have the proper twist rate depending on the grain of bullets that you’re shooting, have a corrosion and rust resistant, and be of a mid to rifle length in order to ensure superior performance at longer ranges.
+The 6.5 Grendel is an excellent precision shooting round for the AR-15, but it’s really only as good as the barrel you’re shooting it out of.
+The best 6.5 Grendel barrels are fluted, have the proper twist rate depending on the grain of bullets that you’re shooting, have corrosion and rust resistance, and be of a mid-to rifle-length to ensure superior performance at longer ranges.